Dhabi966/JTProGen/README.md

 Enter `npm test` at command prompt to run tests.

 ## Questions
-If you have any questions about this projects, please contact me directly via https://github.com/Dhabi966.
+If you have any questions about this project, please contact me directly via https://github.com/Dhabi966.